Tips for Recording Audio at Home

 Daniel Story | August 2020

 Recording good quality audio does not necessarily require a professional studio.
 If you take a few simple steps, and have a reasonable microphone, you can achieve a recording at home that sounds at or near studio quality.
-Below are a few tips you can follow for recording at home.

 Like pretty much everyone else, I moved my recording to my home during the 2020 pandemic.
 But even before that, as a grad student working on a podcast, I frequently recorded at home.
-Furthermore, I often interview people remotely who are recording in their own homes.
+Furthermore, I often interview people remotely who themselves are recording in their own homes.
 Here is the advice I usually give to the people I interview and try to follow myself.

 Use the best microphone you can get a hold of.
 You can address all kinds of environmental issues, but if your mic is rubbish there is not a lot you can do.
 There are many reasonably priced USB mics available now.
 I use the Blue Yeti which runs just over one hundred dollars.
 But there are many others that run nearer the thirty to fifty dollar mark that are surprisingly good.
 If you can’t get a USB mic, use the mic on your earbuds.
 The built-in mic on your computer should be a last resort.